stonepros/stone/doc/rados/configuration/mon-config-ref.rst

 ``mon_compact_on_bootstrap``

-:Description: Compact the database used as Ceph Monitor store
+:Description: Compact the database used as Stone Monitor store
               on bootstrap.
 Monitors probe each other to establish a quorum after bootstrap.
 If a monitor times out before joining the quorum, it will start over and bootstrap again.